matbragan/emr-airflow/README.md

 ### EMR

 Change the [`constants.py`](https://github.com/matbragan/emr-airflow/blob/main/dags/emr_development/constants.py) with the correct application bucket.
-Change the scripts located on [dags/emr_development/scripts](https://github.com/matbragan/emr-airflow/tree/main/dags/emr_development/scripts) to have the required scripts to run the required flow.
+Change the scripts located on [dags/emr_development/scripts](https://github.com/matbragan/emr-airflow/tree/main/dags/emr_development/scripts) to have the required scripts to run the required project.
-If necessary, change the [`emr_config.py`](https://github.com/matbragan/emr-airflow/blob/main/dags/emr_development/emr_config.py) to have the required settings to run the required flow.
+If necessary, change the [`emr_config.py`](https://github.com/matbragan/emr-airflow/blob/main/dags/emr_development/emr_config.py) to have the required cluster settings to run the required project.